core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Thus, both modes allow a recipient CoAP endpoint to verify that a message has actually been originated and sent by a specific and identified CoAP endpoint as a member of the OSCORE group.

 Note that Group OSCORE does not protect the addressing information about the CoAP endpoint that has sent the message, e.g., the source IP address and port number used when sending the message.
-Therefore, Group OSCORE does not provide authentication of such source addressing information.
+In particular, Group OSCORE does not provide authentication of such source addressing information.

 ### Countering Attacks ### {#chap-security-considerations-sec-mode-attacks}